Rise to Success: Career Highlights of Hillary Clinton

 For the overall period 2007–14, the Clintons earned almost $141 million, paid some $56 million in federal and state taxes and donated about $15 million to charity.

-2007: End of term as chair of Senate Democratic Steering and Outreach Committee
+2007: End of Tenure as Chair of Senate Democratic Steering and Outreach Committee

-In 2007, Hillary Clinton's term as chair of the Senate Democratic Steering and Outreach Committee came to an end.
+In 2007, Hillary Clinton's tenure as chair of the Senate Democratic Steering and Outreach Committee came to an end.

-While running for president in 2007, Hillary Clinton reiterated her opposition to same-sex marriage, though she expressed support for civil unions.
+While running for president in 2007, Hillary Clinton reiterated her opposition to same-sex marriage, expressing her support of civil unions.

-Following Hillary Clinton's "choked up moment" and related incidents in the run-up to the January 2008 New Hampshire primary, both The New York Times and Newsweek found that discussion of gender's role in the campaign had moved into the national political discourse.
+Following Hillary Clinton's "choked up moment" in January 2008, both The New York Times and Newsweek found that discussion of gender's role in the campaign had moved into the national political discourse.

 Following the final primaries on June 3, 2008, Barack Obama gained enough delegates to become the presumptive nominee.

 In November 2008, President-elect Barack Obama and Hillary Clinton discussed the possibility of her serving as secretary of state in his administration.
-On November 20, she accepted the position.
+Clinton initially hesitated but later accepted the position.

-As the 2008 financial crisis reached its peak with the bankruptcy of Lehman Brothers, Hillary Clinton supported the proposed bailout of the U.S. financial system, voting in favor of the $700 billion law that created the Troubled Asset Relief Program (TARP).
+As the 2008 financial crisis reached a peak, Hillary Clinton supported the proposed bailout of the U.S. financial system, voting in favor of the $700 billion law that created the Troubled Asset Relief Program.

 On January 13, 2009, confirmation hearings before the Senate Foreign Relations Committee began for Hillary Clinton's nomination as Secretary of State.

-On January 21, 2009, Hillary Clinton was confirmed as Secretary of State by the full Senate and resigned from the Senate.
-She became the first former first lady to be a member of the United States Cabinet.
+On January 21, 2009, Hillary Clinton was confirmed as Secretary of State by the Senate and resigned from the Senate, becoming the first former first lady to be a member of the United States Cabinet.

-In October 2009, Hillary Clinton intervened in Switzerland to secure the final signing of an historic Turkish–Armenian accord that established diplomatic relations and opened the border between the two nations.
+In October 2009, Hillary Clinton intervened and secured the final signing of a Turkish–Armenian accord that established diplomatic relations and opened the border between the two long-hostile nations.

 2009: Secretary of State